hobrien/Peltigera_ITS/README.md

         - P. canina, P. koponenii, P. praetextata, P. islandica, P. evansiana, P. "fuscopraetextata"
     - Section Peltigera group D (Pcin)
         - P. cinnamomea, P. "neocanina"

+- `EMAIL` environmental variable needs to be set for this to work.
+The easiest way to do this is to add "export EMAIL=..." to `~/.bash_profile`